A Boy’s Dreams Come True on His 7th Birthday Celebration

 Thus, when everything went well and as I watch him play the piano in the Masses where he serves right now, I thank the Lord for helping me and my son get to this point.
 Right now, we’re still on a high from all the good things and good breaks that are coming his way.
 There are challenges too like he still moves a lot and plays even during the Mass but my husband and I are hoping and praying that as he gets to serve in the Mass more often and with constant reminders from us, he’d be able to better control himself and his movements.

 “Offer wings to your children” says the author of the book I just read.
 I just gave Yanthy wings and he looks wonderful using them in the service of the Church!

 How are you offering wings to your children?
 How do you communicate to them that you believe in them?
 Feel free to share them in the comments.

 P.S.
-Watch out for my post where I will detail how I prepared for my son’s piano concert-themed birthday party.
+Click here to read my post where I detailed how I prepared for my son’s piano concert-themed birthday party.